ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

+\textbf{Loop-Closure Detection:} The core task of the Loop-Closure Detection stage (as shown in the blue part of Figure \hyperref[fig_1]{1}) is to construct a candidate loop frame set $\hat{\mathcal{K}}$ that may contain loops based on the Euclidean distance of poses between $\mathcal{P}_i$ and $\mathcal{K}$, and use the loop detection component in ADA-DPM to predict whether there exists a loop between $\mathcal{P}_i$ and $\hat{\mathcal{K}}$, so as to correct the global trajectory and map drift caused by accumulated errors.
+In addition, to avoid frequent loop-closure detection, our method only performs loop-closure detection when the number of keyframes accumulated since the last detection reaches a certain number.
+To minimize additional computation, keyframes with negligible pose differences are discarded during the candidate loop frame selection process.

-\textbf{Pose-Graph Optimization:} The Pose-Graph Optimization stage (as shown in the white part of \hyperref[fig_1]{Figure 1}) corrects the global trajectory drift by fusing historical observation data and utilizing global constraints.
-Firstly, using KNN, we search in the historical point cloud set $\mathcal{P}$ for the $k$ nearest point clouds to the most recent keyframe point cloud $\mathcal{K}_m$.
-By calculating their Euclidean distance to $\mathcal{P}_i$, we exclude point cloud frames that exceed a certain distance threshold, thus obtaining the set of neighboring frames of $\mathcal{P}_i$ in the pose graph; the point clouds in the neighboring frame set of $\mathcal{P}_i$ are transformed into the same coordinate system to obtain a local map.
-Then, we use the point cloud registration algorithm to compute the rigid transformation between $\mathcal{P}_i$ and the local map, which is used to optimize the pose in the pose graph.
-Finally, graph optimization is applied to optimize the pose graph, yielding the final rigid transformation pose (completed using the standard pose graph optimization provided in Open3D \cite{zhou2018open3d}).
+\textbf{Pose-Graph Optimization:} The Pose-Graph Optimization stage (as shown in the white part of Figure \hyperref[fig_1]{1}) fuses historical observation data and uses global constraints to correct trajectory and map drift.
+At first, we use the KNN to search the set $\mathcal{P}$ for the $k$ frames closest to $\mathcal{K}_m$.
+We then calculate the Euclidean distances between these $k$ frames and $\mathcal{P}_i$, discard the point cloud frames that exceed a specific distance threshold, and construct a local map composed of the neighboring frames of $\mathcal{P}_i$.
+Next, we use the point cloud registration network in ADA-DPM to compute the rigid transformation between $\mathcal{P}_i$ and the local map, and use this transformation to optimize the poses in the pose graph.
+Finally, we perform graph optimization on the pose graph to obtain the final global map (using the standard pose graph optimization provided in Open3D \cite{zhou2018open3d}).